 A Planned Parenthood clinic on N. Hamilton St. in Richmond.
+The facility is one of 16 abortion clinics across Virginia.
 (Courtesy of the Virginia League for Planned Parenthood)

 Starting in October, Virginia patients will be able to access at-home abortion medication through telehealth visits.